Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Classors/Defaultor/04_ExampleDoc.md

 ##Example

-Defaultor can also initialize instances at the level of the class.
+Defaultor can thus also share Objects if they are initiated at the level of the class.